 Does the University provide personal property insurance?

 Insurance for your personal property is not covered by the University of Findlay.
 This type of coverage commonly falls under your parent’s homeowner’s policy.
 Check with your insurance agent for full details.
 We encourage you to obtain "Renter’s Insurance" if you are not covered under a homeowner’s policy.

 What are the available meal plan options?

-*Notes: Meals with the Residential Dining Plans are not available during official University breaks.
-However, Bonus Dollars are accepted at all other locations during Thanksgiving, Spring, and Easter Breaks.
+Meals with the Residential Dining Plans are not available during official University breaks.
+However, Derrick Dollars are accepted at all other locations during Thanksgiving, Spring, and Easter Breaks.

-Bonus dollars are a part of four meal plan options.
-Bonus dollars may be spent in The Cave for a meal or a snack, in Henderson Dining Hall for an additional meal or at Domino’s Pizza, Marco's Pizza, East of Chicago 's Pizza, George House Coffee Shop, Penn Station, Main Street Deli and Jimmy Johns.
-Bonus dollars expire at the end of each semester and are non-refundable.
-Bonus dollars may be used for meals over break.
+Derrick Dollars are a part of our meal plan options.
+Derrick Dollars may be spent in Henderson Dining Hall for an additional meal or at a number of local restaurants.
+Derrick Dollars that come with meal plans expire at the end of each semester and are non-refundable.

 What should I bring to the University of Findlay?

 Are there any ATMs on campus?